Sequential Adversarial Anomaly Detection for One-Class Event Data: Introduction

-This paper is a significant extension of our previous conference paper \cite{Zhu2020}, which studies the one-class sequential anomaly detection using a framework of Generative Adversarial Network (GAN) \cite{Goodfellow2014-1, Goodfellow2014-2} based on the cross-entropy between the real and generated distributions.
-In this paper, we focus on a different loss function motivated by imitation learning and MMD distances, which is more computationally efficient.
-Moreover, we present the time-varying threshold for the first time.
+Our work is a significant extension of the previous conference paper \cite{Zhu2020}, which studies the one-class sequential anomaly detection using a framework of Generative Adversarial Network (GAN) \cite{Goodfellow2014-1, Goodfellow2014-2} based on the cross-entropy between the real and generated distributions.
+Here, we focus on a different loss function motivated by imitation learning and MMD distances that is more computationally efficient.
+In addition, we introduce a new time-varying threshold, which can be learned in a data-driven manner.

-\subsection{Background: Inverse reinforcement learning}
+\section{Background: Inverse reinforcement learning}

 Since imitation learning is a form of reinforcement learning (RL), in the following, we will provide some necessary background about RL.
 Consider an agent interacting with the environment.
 At each step, the agent selects an action based on its current state, to which the environment responds with a reward value and the next state.
-The \emph{return} is the sum of (discounted) rewards through the agent’s trajectory of interactions with the environment.
+The \emph{return} is the sum of (discounted) rewards through the agent's trajectory of interactions with the environment.
 The \emph{value function} of a policy describes the expected \emph{return} from taking action from a state.
-The \emph{inverse reinforcement learning} (IRL) aims to find a reward function from the expert demonstrations that could explain the expert behavior.
+The \emph{inverse reinforcement learning} (IRL) aims to find a reward function from the expert demonstrations explaining the expert behavior.
 Seminal works \cite{Abbeel2004, Ng2000} provide a max-min formulation to address the problem.
-The authors propose a strategy to match the value function between an observed expert policy and a learner’s behavior.
-Let $\pi$ denote the expert policy and $\pi_\varphi$ denote the learner policy, respectively.
+The authors propose a strategy to match an observed expert policy's value function and a learner's behavior.
+Let $\pi$ denote the expert policy, and $\pi_\varphi$ denote the learner policy, respectively.
 The optimal reward function $r$ can be found as the saddle-point of the following max-min problem \cite{Syed2008}, i.e.,